jsonld-java/jsonld-java/README.md

 `jsonld-java` uses maven to compile.
 From the base `jsonld-java` module run `mvn clean install` to install the jar into your local maven repository.

+The tests require Java-8 to compile, while the rest of the codebase is still compatible and built using the Java-6 APIs.

 ### Running tests